ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 ```

-We define a `MapWhen` for each WASM SPA.
-I've only shown one here.
-These define specific middleware sets to run for specific site segments - defined by the Url.
-This is for the Red WASM in Mongrel.
+Next we define a `IApplicationBuilder.MapWhen` for each WASM SPA.
+I've shown the one for *red* here.
+These define the middleware to run for specific site segments - defined by the Url.
+This is for the Red WASM.
 Note:
 1. We configure `UseBlazorFrameworkFiles` to a specific Url segment- we'll look at the significance of this in the WASM section below.
 It means the frameworks file path will be *wwwroot/red/_framework/*, providing a unique path for this WASM SPA.
 2. The fallback Page for the segment is `/_Red.cshtml`.